isomerpages/govtech-corp/media/technews/_posts/2024-02-09-post-4 must have apps for parents.md

 <p>With the haze making its rounds in Singapore again these days, it might
 be a good idea to be updated on air quality often.
 Particularly if the family is heading out for a hike or a picnic.</p>
-<p>That’s where the MyENV comes in.
+<p>That’s where the myENV comes in.
 One of its most popular features is the
 alerts function, with 200,000 subscriptions for the air quality 24-hour PSI alert.</p>
 <p>Of course, it’s more than just a glorified weather app.
-MyEnv can also
+The app, myENV,
-give you updates about dengue hot spots (still a major issue in Singapore), water levels, floods, water disruptions, hawker centres, food hygiene, and recycling.</p>
+can also give you updates about dengue hot spots (still a major issue in Singapore), water levels, floods, water disruptions, hawker centres, food hygiene, and recycling.</p>
 <p>If you want something more customised, you can even bookmark locations
 such as your home, office or your child’s child care centre (or your parent’s nursing home) to stay on top of any hazards that appear there!</p>
-<p>Download MyEnv&nbsp;<a href="https://www.smartnation.gov.sg/initiatives/urban-living/myenv-app/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here.</a>
+<p>Download myENV&nbsp;<a href="https://www.smartnation.gov.sg/initiatives/urban-living/myenv-app/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here.</a>
 </p>
 <h3>4.
 Learn as a family with NLBMobile</h3>
 <p></p>
 <div class="iframe-wrapper">
 <iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/47FBXNAUNUI?si=Uzi2GPF--jzRkxvW"></iframe>
 </div>
-<p></p>
 <p>If you’re looking for a way to bond with your child, reading with them
 should be at the top of the list.</p>
 <p>You see, reading to children is an intimate ritual that weaves bonds of